-AWS CloudFormation provides a common language to describe and provision all the infrastructure resources in your cloud environment.
-CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
-Therefore serves this file as the single source of truth for your cloud environment.
+AWS CloudFormation provides a common language to describe and provision the infrastructure resources in your cloud environment.
+CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all resources needed for your applications across all regions and accounts.
+Therefore this file serves as the single source of truth for your cloud environment.

 AWSTemplateFormatVersion: "2010-09-09" Description: A sample template Resources: MyEC2Instance: Type: "AWS::EC2::Instance" Properties: ImageId: "ami-0ff8a91507f77f867" InstanceType: t2.micro KeyName: testkey BlockDeviceMappings: - DeviceName: /dev/sdm Ebs: VolumeType: io1 Iops: 200 DeleteOnTermination: false VolumeSize: 20 MyEIP: Type: AWS::EC2::EIP Properties: InstanceId: !Ref MyEC2Instance